no comments

 Our offerings include:

-The UPMC Health Plan mobile app: This app gives you access to health insurance information.
+The UPMC Health Plan app: This app makes it easy to navigate your health insurance benefits, find the care you need, schedule a 24/7 video visit, and get answers to your questions.
 You can use it to see member ID cards, medical claims, and plan details.
-You can also search for providers or chat with a Health Care Concierge.
+Download from the App Store or Google Play.

-UPMC AnywhereCare: UPMC AnywhereCare helps you get the care you need when you need it.
-With AnywhereCare, you can have a visit with a provider without leaving your home.* UPMC AnywhereCare providers are available over live video 24/7.
-You can use your smartphone or computer to have an appointment.**
+UPMC 24/7 Video Visits: UPMC 24/7 Video Visits help you get the nonemergency care you need when you need it.
+You can have a live video visit 24/7 with a provider without leaving your home.*** Start a visit from your smartphone, tablet, or computer through the UPMC Health Plan member app or site.

 Tech has changed how we live our lives.
 Instant access to information helps us connect with resources at the touch of a button.
-It’s time to put those tools to use to improve your health!
+There are many ways you can take advantage of digital tools to improve your health.

-***UPMC nurses who answer calls are licensed to assist members in Pennsylvania, West Virginia, Maryland, New York, and Ohio.
-Members must be located in one of those states when calling the UPMC MyHealth 24/7 Nurse Line.
+** UPMC nurses who answer calls are licensed to assist members in Pennsylvania, West Virginia, Maryland, New York, and Ohio.
+Members must be in one of those states when calling the UPMC MyHealth 24/7 Nurse Line.
 The UPMC MyHealth 24/7 Nurse Line is not a substitute for medical care.
-If an emergency arises, call 911 or go to the nearest emergency department.
+If an emergency arises, please call 911 or your local ambulance service, go to the nearest emergency room, or call or text the Suicide and Crisis Lifeline at 988.
 Nurses cannot answer plan or benefit questions.
-Please call the Member Services phone number on the back of your member ID card for nonclinical inquiries.
+For plan or benefit information, please contact Member Services at the phone number on your ID card or call 1-844-220-4785 (TTY: 711) Monday through Friday from 8 a.m. to 6 p.m.

 References: